redhat-openstack/website/source/uncategorized/trystackfaq.html.md

 3. Neutron Floating IPs and router gateways are released once no longer associated with an instance.
 We only have a /24 IP block for all our servers, service IPs and floating IPs, These get used fast with everyone needing atleast 2 (one for your router and a floating IP)

+4. Cinder Volumes are deleted after 24 hours
+Limited storage capacity for for our 10000+ users

 ## What's the root password to the instances?

 We don't know.
 Please use ssh keys to authenticate to the hosts.
 A how-to on this would be a great doc for someone to contribute to TryStack.